-DT lessons should be delivered in a safe environment.
+DT lessons follow the sequence of "Design, Make, Evaluate" in line with the National Curriculum.
+The lessons should be delivered in a safe environment.
 Where necessary, risk assessments should be completed and the risks shared with the children to enable them to understand how to work safely.
 Demonstrations and teacher support are an integral part of safe DT teaching and learning.
-Children should take place in the designing and making of a product; photos and videos can be used to record making of their products
+Children should take place in the designing and making of a product; photos and videos can be used to record making of their products.

-Teacher assessments are recorded annually and given to parents in the end of year reports.
-All pupils are entitled to access the DT curriculum at a level appropriate to their needs arising from race, gender, ability or disability.
+All pupils are entitled to access the DT curriculum at a level appropriate to their needs.

 Throughout the year, topics covered within year groups have a D&T focus.
 These are: